Spain

 • Meals: Breakfast, lunch

-The exciting first steps of the route will take us out of the city on quiet lanes before taking in some heavenly riding on ancient paths and forest single track down to the river Nora.
-A mid-morning coffee in a pilgrims’ hostel will set us up for racy trails along the Nalon riverside, passing the rock pinnacle of Penaflor and entering the picturesque market town of Grado for a well-earned lunch of local delicacies.
+The exciting first steps of the route lead us out of the city on quiet lanes before we enjoy some heavenly riding along ancient paths and forest singletrack down to the river Nora.
+A mid-morning coffee at a pilgrims’ hostel prepares us for racy trails along the Nalon riverside, passing the striking rock pinnacle of Penaflor and entering the picturesque market town of Grado for a well-earned lunch of local delicacies.

-Rested, our first cheeky climb takes us over the Alto de el Fresno before dropping in to a fun and furious 5 km of trail down to the Rio Narcea.
-What’s left is the long steady climb into the Cordillera along ancient trails, through historical Salas, famed for its cookies, to the small, isolated settlement of Espina, with amazing views over the forested valleys and heathered mountainsides.
+Refreshed, we tackle our first cheeky climb over the Alto de el Fresno before dropping into a fun and furious 5 km stretch of trail down to the Rio Narcea.

 Day 3